Complicated

 Definition

-Complicated describes machine-like objects made up of many separate parts whose operations are linear, decomposable, and controllable—such as a toaster.
-Yuen Yuen Ang identifies the treatment of societies (including social processes and problems) as complicated as a classification error, because societies are inherently complex systems with many interacting parts that adapt to one another and to their environment.
+Complicated describes machine-like objects made up of separate parts whose operations are linear, decomposable, and controllable—such as a toaster.
+Yuen Yuen Ang identifies the treatment of societies (including socio-economic development) as complicated as a classification error, because societies are inherently complex systems with mutually adaptive elements, producing outcomes that may be influenced, but not controlled.

 Sources